devinshields/h2odocs/source/tutorial/glm.rst

 ------------

 The purpose of this tutorial is to walk the new user through a GLM analysis beginning to end.
-Those who have never used H2O before should knwo how to specify, run, and interpret a GLM model.
+The objective is to  learn how to specify, run, and interpret a GLM model.

 Those who have never used H2O before should see the quickstart quide for additional instructions on how to run H2O.